About

 The ideal candidate must be able to demonstrate:

-• Five years relevant work experience.
+• Minimum of 3 years relevant work experience.

 Desirable